TypeStrong/atom-typescript/CONTRIBUTING.md

 **We develop atom-typescript with atom-typescript**

 Some shortcuts:
-* `ctrl+shift+i` will open the dev tools.
-These are the same chrome dev tools you are familiar with.
+* `ctrl+alt+i` will open the dev tools.
+These are the same Chrome dev tools you are familiar with.
 Feel free to inspect elements.
 This will come handy when doing UI or even seeing why a particular code element is highlighted in some way.
 * `ctrl+alt+r` will reload the entire atom instance.

 ### Debugging